bnb-chain/bnb-chain.github.io/docs/bc_fusion/validators/staking.md

 * Validators take turns to produce blocks in a PoA manner.
 * Validator set are elected in and out based on a staking based governance.

-To determinate which validators are eligible to produce blocks, that's why staking mechanism is needed.
+The staking mechanism is essential for determining the eligibility of validators to produce blocks.

 ### Validator Set

 The validator set is the group of nodes that are responsible for validating transactions and producing blocks on the BSC.
-The validator set is determined by the amount of staking credit each validator has, which reflects the amount of BNB staked by the validator and its delegators.
-The top validators with the most staking credit are selected as the active validator set, and they take turns to propose and vote on blocks.
-The rest of the validators are in the standby validator set, and they can join the active validator set if their staking credit increases or if some active validators drop out.
+The validator set is determined by the amount of staking each validator has, which reflects the amount of BNB staked by the validator and its delegators.
+The top validators with the most staking are selected as the active validator set, and they take turns to propose and vote on blocks.
+The rest of the validators are in the standby validator set, and they can join the active validator set if their staking increases or if some active validators drop out.

-Validators can join or leave the validator set by creating or editing their validator information.
+Any organization or individual can become part of the validator set by creating their validator on-chain and securing sufficient delegations.
+Similarly, they can opt-out by simply withdrawing all their BNB delegations.

 Validators can also be removed from the validator set by slashing, which is a penalty for misbehaving or being offline.

 ### Validator Election